muskanjindal78/california-housing-pytorch/README.md

-# california-housing-pytorch
-California Housing Dataset using Pytorch
+# California Housing Dataset using Pytorch